Frequently Asked Questions

 Does participation in the patenting and licensing process mean that I cannot share my reagents with other academic colleagues?

-No, participation in patentinga and licensing will not impede your ability to conduct research in the academic setting and will not harm your ability to collaborate with scientists at other institutions.
+No, participation in patenting and licensing will not impede your ability to conduct research in the academic setting and will not harm your ability to collaborate with scientists at other institutions.
 Patenting and licensing allows for companies to use your technology to develop a commercial product.
-Despite the fact that the college may file a patent on an invention, the research tools and reagents utilized in your research can be made available to your academic colleagues for non-commercial research purposes with a Materials Transfer Agreement (MTA) - (Baylor login required to view).
+Despite the fact that the college may file a patent on an invention, the research tools and reagents utilized in your research can be made available to your academic colleagues for non-commercial research purposes with a Materials Transfer Agreement (MTA).

 Is patenting and licensing just a way to make money for the school?